natalialino/natalialino.github.com/README.md

 **Introduction**

-The aim of this project was to successfully install and fully configure a virtual machine hosting a LAMP stack and to demonstrate a web application functioning on it.
-The three main stages can be listed as follows:
+This report describes the steps followed in the individual project executed in the classroom for the discipline of Computer Architects & Systems.
+The project aims to introduce the concepts of virtualization (Virtual Machine), web server and hosting to a basic website.
-The initial configuration of the virtual machine and installation of the operating system (Linux Ubuntu) Installation and testing of the Apache web server, MySQL database and php processing module.
+Three stages were completed.
+The first stage involved the process of installing Virtual Machine (Virtual BOX software) and installation of the operating system (Linux Ubuntu).
+The second step was the Installation and testing of the Apache web server, MySQL database and php processing module.
-Installation and testing of the CMS and modification of the hosted content.
-Word This report will cover these stages in a step-by-step manner with a special focus on the learning process involved.
+The third stage was the Installation and testing of the CMS and modification of the hosted content.
+The chosen website hosted on the server was the Word press.
+The report takes the form of a learning journal.
+Finalizing with a reflection about  changes the student would make to avoid mistakes or ways this process may help you with future projects.

 **Explanation of Virtualization and VM VirtualBox.
 Concept of Virtualisation explained**